Men’s Style Tips: How to be the best dressed wedding guest (pt. 1)

 1. Black Tie

-Gents, firstly please always look at the invite.
-You don’t want to be the guy that missed the dress code and gets it wrong.
+Firstly please always look at the invite.
+You don’t want to be the one that missed the dress code and gets it wrong.

 2. Lounge Suit

-This means a formal suit is called for, but that is not necessarily your work suit.
-Unless you’re spending a lot of time outdoors (again, check the invite), go for a lightweight fabric.
+A ‘Lounge Suit’ dress code means that a formal suit is called for, but that does not necessarily mean you need to pull out work suit.
+In summer, go for a lightweight fabric.
 Super 120 wool is ideal.
-A pop of pink or turquoise with your socks and some brown shoes will round off the look with stylish confidence.
+A pop of Pink Friday or Old Turquoise with your socks and some brown shoes will round off the look with stylish confidence.

 3. Suit Colours

-I’d start with navy for a classic British wedding but a nice mid-blue can also give a great foundation for the rest of your outfit (ruby red socks would be my choice).
-For spring and summer weddings, dove grey to light charcoal are good alternatives, while for those that want to stand out a bit, a brown or tweed suit with classic navy socks will guarantee style points.
+I’d start with navy for a classic British wedding but a nice mid-blue can also give a great foundation for the rest of your outfit (Ruby Red socks would be my choice).
+For spring and summer weddings, dove grey to light charcoal are good alternatives, while for those that want to stand out a bit, a brown or tweed suit with classic Navy pairs will guarantee serious style points.

 4. Matchy matchy?